yagasoft/Overcast/README.md

     + File tree.
   + Support for OAuth or traditional way of logging in.
   + Full event and exception handling for all actions.
-  + Local file system, Google, and Dropbox are implemented out of the box.
+  + Local file system is implemented out of the box.

 ### Implementation instructions: